Skip to main content

 E-mail: jameson1@umd.edu

-Undergraduate Education: BS Family Science, University of Maryland, College Park (2019)
+Undergraduate Education: BS Psychology, University of Ghana (2018)

 Full-time Student

 Hi!
-I’m a 3rd year PhD candidate in the Department of Epidemiology and Biostatistics.
-My research involves investigating risk factors that impact the human vaginal microbiome and associated infectious diseases.
-Growing up, I had the chance to live both in Ghana and in the US, which enabled me to observe varying risk factors that impact the health of vulnerable populations in these different locations.
-Through this, I developed a keen interest in epidemiology and was excited to pursue my PhD at the University of Maryland.
-Outside of work and class, I enjoy singing, working out, and exploring new destinations.
-Please feel free to connect and reach out about anything!
+I’m a 5th-year PhD candidate in the Department of Epidemiology and Biostatistics.
+My research examines how maternal adverse childhood experiences (ACEs) shape their children’s behavior and health outcomes.
+Growing up in both Ghana and the United States gave me the opportunity to observe, first-hand, the different risk factors that influence the health of vulnerable populations.
+These experiences sparked my interest in epidemiology and inspired me to pursue my PhD at the University of Maryland.
+Outside of work, I enjoy singing, working out, and exploring new restaurants.
+Feel free to connect and reach out about anything!

 LinkedIn: Candice Owusu